 First, let’s start with the basics.
 A catalytic converter is a device that helps convert harmful emissions from your car into less toxic gasses.
 It contains metals like palladium, rhodium, and platinum, which act as catalysts to help with the reaction.

 Catalytic converters were first introduced in the 1970s as a way to help reduce emissions from cars.
-They became mandatory in all new cars in the United States by 1975.
-These devices can last anywhere from 10 to 15 years, but eventually, they need to be replaced.
+They became mandatory in all new vehicles in the United States by 1975.
+These devices can last anywhere from 10 to 15 years, but eventually, they must be replaced.
 You may be wondering: ‘Who buys catalytic converters near me?’
 The answer is coming soon.

 When Is It Time To Sell?

 So, when is the best time to sell your catalytic converter?
 The answer may surprise you.
-While it’s true that converters can be recycled for the metals they contain, there’s no need to wait until your converter falls off your car completely.
-In fact, it’s best to sell your converter as soon as you know you need a new one.
+While it’s true that converters can be recycled for the metals they contain, there’s no need to wait until your converter falls off your car.
+It’s best to sell your converter as soon as you know you need a new one.

-One of the most common reasons people need to replace their catalytic converter is because it has failed an emissions inspection.
-These tests are required in many states and aim to ensure that your car is not emitting too much pollution.
+One of the most common reasons people need to replace their catalytic converter is that it failed an emissions inspection.
+These tests are required in many states and aim to ensure your car is not emitting too much pollution.

 If your car fails an inspection due to a faulty converter, you can bet that the converter will need to be replaced before your vehicle passes.
 Thankfully, you can recycle your old converter and get money back to help offset the cost of a new one.